Everything you need to know about studying in the US

 Graduates with science, technology, engineering or mathematics degrees may extend their OPT by 24 months and stay for just over two years to work in these fields.
 You must apply for OPT before completing your studies.

 Top US institutions have a track record of excellence in the eyes of esteemed US employers, including Wall Street, technology and media companies.
-Colleges are also fertile ground for networking; obtaining internships and experience in the US market may help you gain employment later on.
+Colleges are also fertile ground for networking; obtaining internships and work experience in the US market may help you gain employment later on.

 If you’re interested in pursuing a career in academia, the US can be a great place to start.
-You can browse academic openings in the US on THE Unijobs.

 Please note all costs and conversion rates were correct at the time of publication.
 These may vary over time.